-The only effect of CC is to define a position as circle center: The tool does not move to this position.
+The only effect of CC is to define a position as a circle center - the tool does not move to the position.

-The circle center is also the pole for polar coordinates.
+The circle center also serves as the pole for polar coordinates.

 Circular path C around circle center CC